By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 In order to get a VA disability rating for sleep apnea, you will need to have a sleep study performed.
 The VA will conduct one if you haven’t had a medical, overnight sleep study.
 A diagnosis of sleep apnea alone will not be considered by the VA without a sleep study.

-This is the VA rating system for Sleep Apnea:
+This is the current VA rating system for Sleep Apnea:

 We are experienced with VA Disability Claims

-The Friedman Firm wants to hear your story if you suffer from service-related sleep apnea and have been denied benefits or received a low VA disability rating.
-We have experience with veterans’ disability benefits and have successfully advocated for increased ratings and Individual Unemployability.
+Friedman Law Firm wants to hear your story if you suffer from service-related sleep apnea and have been denied benefits or received a low VA disability rating.
+We have experience with veterans' disability benefits and have successfully advocated for increased ratings, ratings for secondary conditions, and individual unemployability.